-The National Archives holds the service records of Australians who served with the Army in World War II.
+The National Archives holds the service records of Australians who served with the Army in the Second World War (WWII).

 Service records

-We hold the following records of World War II service:
+We hold the following records of Second World War service:

 - Personnel service records for the Second Australian Imperial Force 1939-47 (Series B883).